fukamachi/gotumda/README.markdown

-# Gotumda - All your action to do next
+# Gotumda - Put all your tasks into one bucket.

 Gotumda is a web application to manage your tasks.

 Though this application is tested on Clozure CL v1.6, this might work on other Lisp such as SBCL.

-As this application's frontend is using Google Closure Library, Python is needed to start the server.
+As this application's frontend is using Google Closure Library, Python and Java are needed to start the server.

 ## Usage